-Anyhoo, here’s a lil photo diary of my Graduation, which feels so many moons ago now, all the way back in July.
+Anyhoo, Graduation, which feels so many moons ago now, was wonderful.
 It all made me very nostalgic tbh, even looking at the photos I feel the same lil mushy warm feels for my time in York.

-After the ceremony we took obvs more photos, chatted with everybody’s fams.
+After the ceremony we obviously took more photos and chatted with everybody’s family.
 Sadly I didn’t take as many photos as I would have liked, but these are some of my faves.
-Also I obvs included the outtakes because who knew throwing a hat or keeping a hat on ya head could be so tricky??
-Not me that’s for sure.
-Take hair pins gals.

-B couldn’t hack a day off work and helped pour prosecco, mainly to help us out and get us more prosecco, what an angel eh?
-Our department also had a traditional printing press to print us all a poem, and Helen made another fantastic speech at the post-grad drinks, that made us all a bit nostalgic.
+Our department also had a traditional printing press to print us all a poem, and Helen made another fantastic speech at our department drinks, that made us all a bit nostalgic.

-The eve involved alcohol and some fab humans, and a stunning cake that could have been a wedding cake tbh.
-Here is the happy couple – one of my uni wives – Franky and I. See our wedding photos below, including the cutting of the cake.
+The evening involved alcohol and some fab humans, and a stunning cake that could have been a wedding cake tbh.
+Here is the happy couple – one of my uni wives – Franky.

-Ah WHAT A DREAM.
-It was a blast, and a perfect end to an absolutely incredible, bonkers three years in York that I would not change a single moment of.
+What a dream!
+Graduation was a blast and a perfect end to an absolutely incredible, bonkers three years in York that I would not change a single moment of.